 There are 3 concrete actions you can take to solve the problem:

 - Add a hidden field to your form.
 If a bot fills out this field you will know it's a bot.
 You can even create an automation that automatically unsubscribes any contacts that fill out this hidden field.
-This is not a very good solution, though, because smart bots will not fill out a hidden field.
+This is not a definitive solution, though, because smart bots will not fill out a hidden field.

 Am I charged for these contacts?

-If you are using single opt in, yes.
+If you are using single opt-in, yes.
 These contacts will be considered valid until you delete them or they bounce.